mapninja/Earthsys144/Labs/Week_05/Buffering_Overlay.md

 * lakes, and
 * lands suitable for campgrounds on private land

-Label each layer with descriptive text in the legend, and include a scale bar, north arrow, title and name.
+Label each layer with descriptive text in the legend, and include a basemap, scale bar, title and name.

 ![](images/Buffering_Overlay-ec20e840.png)